Here are some of the valuable programs and services that all four membership types receive through AALL.

 Continuing Professional Education

 - Special Interest Sections - Join groups of law librarians who share similar job functions and work in the same type of library as you.
-These groups provide specialized educational programs, newsletters, leadership, and networking opportunities focusing on 13 fields of law librarianship, such as Academic Law Libraries; Private Law Libraries; Research Instruction and Patron Services; State, Court, and County Law Libraries; Technical Services; and more.
+These groups provide specialized educational programs, newsletters, leadership, and networking opportunities focusing on 14 areas of interest in law librarianship, such as Academic Law Libraries; Private Law Librarians and Information Professionals; Government Law Libraries; Research Instruction and Patron Services; Technical Services; and more.

 - Caucuses - Connect with AALL members who share similar interests and characteristics as you.
-AALL currently has 10 caucuses, including the Black Caucus of the American Association of Law Libraries, Gen X / Gen Y Caucus, Native Peoples Law Caucus, and the Publishing Initiatives Caucus.
+AALL currently has 15 caucuses, including the Black Caucus of the American Association of Law Libraries, Native Peoples Law Caucus, and the Publishing Initiatives Caucus.

-- My Communities - Subscribe to specialized online discussion eGroups in your areas of interest to keep up with topics, resources, and information that is important to you and your job.
+- My Communities - Subscribe to specialized online discussion groups in your areas of interest to keep up with topics, resources, and information that are important to you and your job.

-- Member Search - Easily find your colleagues in AALL by name, library, location, or experience using the online Member Search.
+- Member Search - Easily find your AALL colleagues by name, library, location, or experience using the online Member Search.

-- Social Media Hub - Join the AALL community on your favorite social media sites, such as Facebook, LinkedIn, and Twitter.
+- Social Media Communities - Join the AALL community on your favorite social media sites, such as Facebook, LinkedIn, and Twitter.

-- AALL Annual Meeting and Conference - An essential learning and networking opportunity for legal information professionals, the conference features educational programs, workshops, vendor exhibits, abundant social opportunities, an onsite Career Center, and more.
+- AALL Annual Meeting and Conference - An essential learning and networking opportunity for legal information professionals, the conference features educational programs, workshops, vendor exhibits, abundant social opportunities, an onsite Placement Office, and more.
 Go home inspired and energized with innovative techniques and strategies to benefit your library and users.

-- AALL2go - Your online center for professional development, AALL2go gives you access all of AALL's recorded educational events, including Annual Meeting and Conference programs, archived webinars, local chapter events, and more.
+- AALL2go - Your online center for professional development, AALL2go gives you access all of AALL's recorded educational events, including Annual Meeting & Conference programs, archived webinars, and more.
 The site includes audio and video recordings, as well as accompanying program handouts.
-Use the search capabilities to focus on key areas of interest.

 - Management Institute - Learn to manage with confidence.
 The institute provides new and aspiring managers from all types of law libraries the opportunity to collaborate in small groups and learn from their colleagues as they develop the skills to deal with difficult people, develop a strategic plan, build partnerships, and more.